frutabruta/VDV301display/README.md

 --config FILEPATH parameter

 ## Changelog
+- 20240418_1443
+    - VDV301subscriber
+        - correct subscribe request address when multiple network interfaces are used
 - 20240215_1208
     - new settings window, saving selected options to settings file
         - new functions